 # see what changes would be made, returns nonzero returncode if different kubectl get configmap kube-proxy -n kube-system -o yaml | \ sed -e "s/strictARP: false/strictARP: true/" | \ kubectl diff -f - -n kube-system # actually apply the changes, returns nonzero returncode on errors only kubectl get configmap kube-proxy -n kube-system -o yaml | \ sed -e "s/strictARP: false/strictARP: true/" | \ kubectl apply -f - -n kube-system

-To install MetalLB, simply apply the manifest:
+To install MetalLB, apply the manifest:

-kubectl apply -f https://raw.githubusercontent.com/google/metallb/v0.6.2/manifests/metallb.yaml
+kubectl apply -f https://raw.githubusercontent.com/metallb/metallb/v0.13.7/config/manifests/metallb-native.yaml

 This will deploy MetalLB to your cluster, under the